 A selection of the most recently discussed articles by our community

 Considered one of the most important chemistry museums in the world, the Liebig-Museum offers a unique historical insight into one of Germany's greatest scientists - Justus Liebig.
-Liebig's work laid the foundation for agricultural and organic chemistry, and his innovative use of laboratory-based teaching methods rank him as one of the greatest chemistry teachers of all time.
+Liebig's work laid the foundation for agricultural and organic chemistry, and his innovative teaching methods rank him as one of the greatest chemistry teachers.
 At the age of 21, Liebig was named professor in Gießen, and today the university is named after him.
-The museum illustrates how Liebig conducted research during his 28-year tenure at the university and how he developed his teaching methods.
+The museum illustrates how Liebig conducted research during his 28-year tenure and how he developed his teaching methods.

 Tel: 0641-763 92

 Tover three historic buildings and provides an overview of the history of both Hessen and Gießen.
 The collection at the old castle (Altes Schloss) features painters from Hessen and a special exhibit on the Thirty Years' War.
 The Wallenfels'sche Haus (at Kirchenplatz 6) specializes in archeological finds, while the Leib'schen Haus (in the Georg-Schlosser-Straße 2) displays historical artifacts relating to Gießen.

 Tel: 0641-306 24 77